When is the Best Time to Visit the Galapagos Islands?

 Mid-June through early September is considered the peak tourism point during the dry season.

-When it comes down to it, there are always some species of fish, mammals and reptiles living between the various islands of this archipelago which are mating, being born and are active.
-At any point of the year in which you are fortunate to be experiencing the Galapagos Islands, you are sure to have an amazing and memorable experience.
+When it comes down to it, there are always some species of fish, mammals, and reptiles living between the various islands of this archipelago which are mating, being born, and are active.
+At any point in the year in which you are fortunate to be experiencing the Galapagos Islands, you are sure to have an amazing and memorable experience.
 What best fits your specific interests is your best time to visit the Galápagos Islands.

 Would you like to discuss partnering with us to plan your Galapagos cruise?
 Click here to request your complimentary consultation call.

-If you would like to learn more or chat about cruising the Galapagos Islands, join our free Facebook group, Celebrity Flora Galapagos Cruisers.
+If you would like to learn more or chat about cruising the Galapagos Islands, we have additional resources for you: